Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard All Equity ETF Portfolio (VEQT)

-VEQT is a Vanguard Canada ETF that was established in 2019 and trades on the Toronto Stock Exchange.
+VEQT is a Vanguard Canada ETF established in 2019 and trades on the Toronto Stock Exchange.
 As its name suggests, VEQT is designed for long-term capital growth with 100% exposure to equities.

 Here are the top ten holdings in VEQT: